Varicose Veins Q & A

 Many patients experience symptoms such as:

-Varicose veins and venous insufficiency get progressively worse, leading to venous ulcers in your lower legs and around your ankles.
+If left untreated, varicose veins and venous insufficiency get progressively worse, which leads to venous ulcers in your lower legs and around your ankles.

 How are varicose veins treated?

-After performing a physical exam and diagnostic imaging, Dr. Patel recommends treatment to reduce the backward flow of blood, alleviate your symptoms, stop disease progression, and eliminate your varicose veins.
+After performing a physical exam and diagnostic imaging, a physician will determine a personalized treatment to reduce the backward flow of blood, alleviate your symptoms, stop disease progression, and eliminate your varicose veins.

-Your treatment may include one of several in-office procedures such as:
+Your treatment may include one of several procedures such as:

 ClosureFast™ procedure